mankai-chow/FuzzifiED.jl/docs/src/reference.md

 stf = Operator(bsd, bsf, [Term(1., [-1, -1])]) * std
 ```

 The `OpMat` object can be converted with the `SparseMatrixCSC` object in the `SparseArrays` package.
+This will allow, _e.g._, full diagonalisation using the linear algebra package of julia.
 ```@docs
 SparseMatrixCSCFromOpMat(mat :: OpMat)
 OpMat(matcsc :: SparseMatrixCSC)